hapax/hapax.github.io/assets/teaching.md

 	</figure>

 Would you have enjoyed this hiking class?
-Or would you have lost interest (if you were lucky enough to have any) and started lagging behind?
+Or would you have lost interest and started lagging behind?
-Maybe, in time, you would come to proudly identify as someone who sucked at hiking!
+Maybe, in time, you would have come to proudly identify as someone who sucked at hiking!
-The problem with the class is clear.
+The problem is clear.
-For most people, walking is not an intrinsically interesting activity; there needs to be some motivation to walk, something to walk towards or to look at en route.
+For most of us, walking is not an intrinsically interesting activity; there needs to be a motivation to walk, something to walk towards or to look at en route.
-That's what *hiking* (as opposed to *walking*) should be about.
+That's what *hiking* proper is all about.
 But if there's no motivation, it becomes a chore, and rather than being trained to hike, you will be trained to *avoid hiking*.